Prof-Edil/bitcoin-2024-2-task-signet-wallet/README.md

 # Signet Wallet Project

-The goal of this project is to write a simple wallet over two weeks and use it to interact with a custom signet network provided by the administrator.
+The goal of this project is to write a simple wallet and use it to interact with a custom signet network provided by the administrator.

 ## Simplify

 To reduce the scope of this project the wallet will be very limited:
-- No separate change addresses: one descriptor is used for all internal and external addressees.
+- No separate change addresses: one descriptor is used for all internal and external addresses.
 - No [VarInt](https://en.bitcoin.it/wiki/Protocol_documentation#Variable_length_integer):
 all vectors will be under 255 bytes in length and always require one single byte to indicate length.